 Mission & History

 We know what it takes to help you be successful.
-It’s what we’ve been doing for 50 years — ever since our doors opened on February 1, 1960.
+It’s what we’ve been doing for over 50 years — ever since our doors opened on February 1, 1960.

 Nassau Community College, a constituent member of the State University of New York system, is a comprehensive, full-opportunity institution of higher education.
 All who can benefit from its resources have the opportunity to expand their knowledge and skills and to pursue the goal of lifelong learning.